xingshijie/ShallowSea/README.md

 Poor English version readme
 # warning!!! :
-* If you are first time to hack switch, strongly recommend you make sd file emuMMC.
+* If you are first time to hack switch, strongly recommend you to make emuMMC/emunand.
+* sxos need license.dat (buy sxos license yourself)

 # Update aio-package guide(for beginners):
 * If you are Atmosphere user: Delete all the folders but not (Nintendo,emuiibo,emuMMC,JKSV) folders.
 Then drape and drop shallowsea/atmosphere X.XX.X/full（or minimal)/ into your sd card.